alanwmy00/alanwmy00/README.md

 ## 😊 More about Me
 - I play tennis :tennis:, badminton :badminton:, and soccer :soccer: (🇦🇷 ¡Campeones del Mundo!!!)
 - Tried and still trying to learn some Español 🇪🇸 (because of 🔟 Messi of course)
-- I have a [map of all the good restaurants](https://maps.app.goo.gl/k83cyjC1XR7H87by9) in almost all cities that I have been to.
+- I have a [map of all the good restaurants](https://maps.app.goo.gl/k83cyjC1XR7H87by9) in almost all cities (where Google is available) that I have been to.
     - Favorite types of food (they ARE in order, yes!): Chinese 🇨🇳, Vietnamese 🇻🇳, Mexican 🇲🇽, Persian 🇮🇷, Thai 🇹🇭, Japanese 🇯🇵, Italian 🇮🇹
 - Favortite TV shows: Yes Minister, Yes Prime Minister, The Office
 - Favorite movie: Begin Again